 From the Taman Sari district, I headed south all the way down Hayam Wuruk Street.
 The destination was Jakarta's iconic Monas.
 As I was checking it on the map, it was possible to reach Monas if I walked straight along Hayam Wuruk Street.
 Even though it was January, it was quite hot in Jakarta.
 I'm a sweaty person, and I'm getting sweaty very quickly during walking.
 If I kept walking like this, I was sure that by the time I reached Monas, my energy and water will be drained from my body.
 So I decided to take a local bus to Monas.
 Well, there was a nice bus lane on this wide street and the bus has The ride is extremely easy.

 A river creek through the middle of Hayam Wuruk Street, and both sides of the creek were bus lanes.
 Because there was no pedestrian crossing, I had to cross an overpass from the sidewalk to get to the bus stop.
 Such a bus stop was splendid and not inferior to stations such as MRT.
+It is quite different from the bus station in Yangon or the bus station in Bangkok, which is just marked with a sign.
 The fare was paid at the bus stop, not in the bus, and it is just like a train.

 Waiting for the bus in the place like a platform.
 When you get on a local bus in a strange town, it's often hard to be sure which bus you should take.
 However, I felt relieved when I saw buses running in the center of Jakarta.
 There were staves at the bus stop, and if I asked them, they guided me in a polite manner.
 In this photo, two men on the left were bus attendants.

 SONY ALPHA 7R II